-"Plan your preparation safely to minimize the risk that your GOAL is NOT achieved.
+"Plan your preparation safely to minimize the risk of NOT achieving your GOAL.
 300 study hours – they’re just a benchmark, not a guarantee of success.
 Aim for more than that, say 400 hours.
 Then, devote like 100 hours to regular revision.
 Even if it means you’ll need to forgo some of your free time.
-You give up this luxury to maximize the chances that your objective IS accomplished!"
+You give up this luxury to maximize the chances of PASSING your EXAM!"

 CFA level 1 candidates usually begin their preparation 4 or 5 months before their CFA exam.
 The average number of hours they spend studying amounts to roughly 300.
 But what if 300 hours is simply not enough?
 What if it’s a prerequisite that cannot guarantee your success?
 Objectively speaking, it is hard to arrange more than 300 hours within a period of 4 or 5 months, especially if you have a regular job, family, and your daily duties to take care of.
 And while it’s surely true that an average CFA level 1 candidate spends about 300 hours studying before the exam, the level 1 passing rate of just above 40% is also a fact.

 And you want to do better than that!

 The solution is simple:

 respect the CFA exam plan to do better than an average CFA candidate arrange ca. 400 study (and review!) hours to successfully prepare for your exam start your prep NOW, that is 6 months before your exam.

 This precautionary approach is what it takes to apply the safety-first rule that can help you capitalize on the time you invest in your CFA exam preparation.